QuizUp founder gets back to trivia roots with the launch of Trivia Royale – TechCrunch

 Thor Fridriksson is no stranger to trivia.
-The tech entrepreneur founded QuizUp, one of the hottest mobile games of the early aughts, which attracted more than 100 million downloads, a deal with NBC, and had raised more than $40 million from notable investors.
+The tech entrepreneur founded QuizUp, one of the hottest mobile games of the early aughts, which attracted more than 100 million downloads, a deal with NBC and had raised more than $40 million from notable investors.
 Plain Vanilla Games, the parent company of QuizUp, eventually sold to GluMobile for $7.5 million.

 But that doesn’t mean Fridriksson is hanging up his hat on trivia.
 In fact, the lessons he learned the first time around have led him to this very moment.
 Today, Fridriksson is launching Trivia Royale, the latest game out of Iceland-based TeaTime Games.